Best Lego space sets 2024: NASA sets, spaceships and more

 🔎Tales of the Space Age: Colorful and fun, this set offers up the best that Lego Ideas has to offer.
 It's a little too simple to build, perhaps, but looks great on display. ★★★★

-From the Lego Ideas range, the Tales of the Space Age set allows you to build four separate dioramas, each depicting a space event.
+"A real celebration of space" is how we described Lego Ideas Tales of the Space Age in our review.
+It's an accurate description for this beautiful and creative set that features four separate dioramas, each depicting a particular space event.
 There's a rocket launch, a moon base and lunar eclipse, a comet, and a black hole.

 If you're unfamiliar with the Lego Ideas range, it's a scheme that allows any Lego fan to submit their ideas to be made into real sets.
 Ultimately, Tales of the Space Age received 10,000 votes and was cleared by the official Lego council before being made into a real set, beating hundreds of other potential sets in the process.